ntinasf/airbnb-rental-market-analysis-thessaloniki/ideas.md

 Host Tenure: Experience levels in the legitimate market Response Rate Patterns: Service quality baseline

+Large multi-property operators accept almost everything (98.4%) because:

+Volume over selectivity - They're running a numbers game, not curating guest experiences Lower standards - They don't turn away "risky" bookings that individual hosts might decline Efficiency-driven - Less time spent evaluating each request, just accept and move on No personal stake - It's not their home, so less concern about who stays Meanwhile, individual hosts are more selective (92.3%) because:

+They care about guest fit
+They may decline last-minute requests or short stays They protect their property/neighborhood relationships The Irony
+High acceptance rate + Low quality scores = "Accept everyone, deliver less"

+This is the opposite of a superhost approach (which emphasizes selective quality).

 Guest Satisfaction Baseline

 Review Score Distribution: Overall satisfaction patterns